CudoVentures/cosmos-gravity-bridge/readme.md

 ## Cudos changes to original Althea GravityBridge
 Since we forked the project, there are several changes that we've made to the repo.
 They are described below

-### Automatic creation of batches
+### Logging
-To see the changes, compare to this branch: cudos-v0.0.29-base-for-comparing
+To see the changes, compare to this branch: cudos-v0.0.29-feature-automatic-creation-of-batches

-In Cudos fork we decided to do an automatic batch creation each 120 blocks.
-This is done in abci with a check on each block.
-If the block height is divisible by 120 and there are unbatched transactions, we automatically create a batch for them.
+In Cudos fork we added additional logging.
+It required adding AccountKeeper and making BankKeeper public.
+Also new methods were added in expected_keepers.go.